Let’s Fund Health Care -- Not Deadly Immigrant Detention Centers

 Since taking office, the Trump administration has stepped up raids, detentions, and deportations, terrorizing immigrant communities across the country.
-Just last week, the Trump administration ended Deferred Action for childhood Arrivals (DACA), a program which would offer temporary relief from deportation to some immigrant youth.
+Just this month, the Trump administration announced the end of Deferred Action for childhood Arrivals (DACA), a program which would offer temporary relief from deportation to some immigrant youth.
 And the Temporary Protected Status (TPS) program which offers protection to those from certain countries that have become embroiled in violent conflict or suffered a natural disaster is also facing a threat.

 With the end of DACA and potential termination of TPS, more than a million more people will become vulnerable to detention and deportation.